smart-edge-open/specs/doc/orchestration/openness-emco.md

   - Monitoring covers distributed application.

 #### Cluster Registration
+s micro-service exposes RESTful API.
+One can register Cluster providers and clusters of those providers via these APIs.
 After preparation of edge clusters and cloud clusters which can be any kubernetes clusters, user can onboard those clusters to EMCO by creating a Cluster Provider and then adding Clusters to the Cluster Provider.
 After cluster providers creation, the KubeConfig files of edge and cloud clusters should be provided to EMCO as part of the multi-part POST call to the Cluster API.

 Additionally, once a Cluster is created, labels and key value pairs may be added to the Cluster via the EMCO API.
 Clusters can be specified by label when preparing placement intents.
 > **NOTE**: The cluster provider is somebody who owns clusters and registers them to EMCO.
+If an Enterprise has clusters from say AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
+AWS is not the provider.
+Here, the provider is somebody who owns clusters and registers them here.
+Since, AWS does not register their clusters here, AWS is not considered as Cluster provider in this context.

 #### Distributed Application Scheduler
 The distrbuted application scheduler microservice provides functionalities: